-We also look at how micro-organisms work collectively to maximise their success, and how we can manipulate them and their behaviour with a view to improving health.
+On this course, we’ll look at how micro-organism work collectively to maximise their success.
+We'll look at how we can manipulate them and their behaviour with a view to improving health.

-Your first two years of study will explore core concepts like genetics, cell biology, biological organisation, molecular mechanisms and processes.
-You will develop your practical skills, including laboratory skills, data analysis, and experiment design.
+You will develop your practical skills such as laboratory skills, data analysis, and experiment design.
 This will prepare you for designing and carrying out projects later in your course.

 This degree is accredited by the Royal Society of Biology.